Skip to Content

 OTHERS = 2.

-Follow this link to implement F4 help for Presentation Server File Path in SAP ABAP and refer to the source code there.
+You may implement F4 help for Presentation Server File Path in SAP ABAP.

 The bin_filesize parameter above is optional and seems to be innocuous but it’s not.
 I missed to pass the file length to this parameter (I got from F/M SCMS_XSTRING_TO_BINARY) and to my annoyance I was unable to open the downloaded file (with message: The file is damaged) whatever I did.
 Somebody with good experience with binary files came to my rescue and suggested to pass this parameter and it worked after that.
 Lesson of the story is file length (in bytes) is very important when dealing with binary files.